a-schaefers/i3-wm-gruvbox-theme/README.md

 Enable vim gruvbox theme in vimrc.
 Source the gruvbox color sh script in .bashrc or .zshrc since I use URxvt (see my "note-about-terminals").
 Lastly, I installed lightline which will use the vim gruvbox theme also if you have it enabled in your vimrc.
-I also have powerline fonts installed along with Hack and Fantasque Sans Mono.
+I also have font-awesome powerline-fonts installed along with Hack and Fantasque Sans Mono.

 2. Apply gruvbox 256 color scheme to .Xresources file.
 Will need to restart X